katcipis/katcipis.github.io/_posts/fun-with-nil-interfaces.markdown

 Just wanted to start with some warm up on nil behaviour, if you didnt know that nil maps behave like that in Go, watch the presentation, it will be enlightening and will give some base to understand the rest of the post.

+In the end the problem is more about interface initialization than nil behaviour, but I wanted to use this opportunity to bring this up, since it is a common source of problem for newcomers.

 # The problem